desecho/blog/content/posts/google-chrome-extensions.md

 ## YouTube

 * [SponsorBlock for YouTube - Skip Sponsorships](https://chrome.google.com/webstore/detail/sponsorblock-for-youtube/mnjggcdmjocbbbhaepdhchncahnbgone) — Skip sponsorships, subscription begging, and more on YouTube videos.
 Report sponsors on videos you watch to save others' time.
-* [YouTube Like-Dislike Shortcut](https://chrome.google.com/webstore/detail/youtube-like-dislike-shor/fdkpkpelkkdkjhpacficichkfifijipc) — [Shift + Plus] to like, [Shift + Minus] to dislike.
+* [YouTube Like-Dislike Shortcut](https://chrome.google.com/webstore/detail/youtube-like-dislike-shor/fdkpkpelkkdkjhpacficichkfifijipc) — [Shift + +] to like, [Shift + -] to dislike.
 Can't get any simpler.

 ## Utils